-We cannot be on a mission to convert people to the faith and then create a situation where once these people are of the faith, to expect more spiritually of these people then we expect of ourselves.
-We should always be holding ourselves to the highest spiritual standards, and Jesus clearly shows there is no basis to apply an even more stringent standard to others.
+Our faith is not a faith where we seek to bring people into the faith just so those people can be made to look bad.
+Through Jesus Christ, we cannot bring people to the faith and then create a situation where once these people are of the faith, to expect more spiritually of these people then we expect of ourselves.
+We should always be holding ourselves to the highest spiritual standards and we should never hold others to an even higher standard.
 Verse fifteen.